Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thuong's birth was also a difficult story.
 Mrs. Thuy's limbs were crippled since birth, so she just stayed at home.
 Worried that her daughter would have no one to rely on when she was old, Mrs. Thuy's mother told her to find a way to have a child so that she could help carry her because she knew her daughter could not lift anything too heavy.

-Love has appeared in this world in such an endless way.
-But the daughter has never asked her mother how she appeared, nor has she ever complained about her fate.
+Love has appeared in this world in such a way without beginning or end.
+But the daughter has never once asked her mother how she appeared, nor has she ever complained about her fate.
 Loving her mother, the daughter takes hardship as motivation to remind herself to overcome the hardships of her life.

 101 scholarships for new students in Quang Tri